ChrisKeefe/DontPanic/Analysis.md

 * The Messages Class describes message content, message resources, and message tier/keyword information.

-* Since each user can customize the kinds of messages they receive, a Message Class needed to be included to that a message can be tailored to their given preferences.
+* Since each user can customize the kinds of messages they receive, a Message Class needed to be included, to allow message classification, so that messages are only sent which meet given preferences.

 * Message class objects support system requirements by allowing customization of messages delivered given user preferences.